 A built-in viewing screen on the front helps you adjust the flow rate and view information like the water temperature.
 This is a useful feature for more precise adjustments and quicker information.

 The lid on this canister seals closed with 4 large tabs around the corners that lock it down.
 Inside, 3 large media baskets sit on top of each other.
-There’s space for large amounts of loose media of all kind.
+There’s space for large amounts of loose media of all kinds.

 Although it’s close, it’s not a perfect square.
 The actual dimensions of the larger model are 10 x 9 x 13 inches.
 It’s significantly shorter than many other large canisters, making it fit more easily underneath cabinets around your tank.
 This filter has hose intake and outtake valves that connect to the top of the lid, making it a few inches taller when fully set up.